0x80/de-kersenboomgaard/README.md

 # Ateliers Kersenboomgaard Website

-A modern website for the Kersenboomgaard artist studios in Utrecht, showcasing artists, courses, and events.
+The public website of "de Kersenboomgaard" community in Utrecht, showcasing artists, workshops, expositions, and events.

 ## Quick Start